COVID-19: Unemployment Claims

 You may get notice in the mail that asks for more information to process your claim.
 If you received an award notice that shows $0 in wages, you may still qualify for benefits.
 Situations that take more time to resolve include:

-If we are unable to verify your identity with our records, we’ll mail you a request to confirm your identity.
+If we couldn’t verify your identity based on the information you gave us when you filed for unemployment, you will need to provide additional documentation.
+Complete this step in UI Online or respond to the Request for Identity Verification (DE 1326C) mailed to you.
 You have 10 calendar days from the mail date to send us two forms of identity documents from the list of Acceptable Documents for Identity Verification (DE 1326CD) (PDF).

 Once we verify your identity, you’ll receive a notice of your eligibility and, if eligible, what you could receive in weekly payments.